gyauney/shakespeare-and-company-social-readership/README.md

 1. Print summary statistics for the graphs
 2. Find out information about a specific book in the graph

-As an example, it shows that 'Hippolytus' by Euripides has an edge to only four other books in the Shakespeare and Company graph but is connected to 68 books (many of which are 'classics') in the Goodreads graph.
+As an example, it shows that 'Hippolytus' by Euripides has an edge to only five other books in the Shakespeare and Company graph but is connected to 68 books (many of which are 'classics') in the Goodreads graph.